Reactor™ - The manual

 Hardware Component (HWC)

-Hardware Components are every kind of input or output component on SKAARHOJ panels.
-EG: Buttons, Displays, Faders, Encoders and more.
+Hardware Components are input or output components on SKAARHOJ panels, such as buttons, displays, faders, encoders, and more.
 (See Components)

 hardware-manager